AnandaThalia/Test-Case-and-Manual-Test-Portfolio/README.md

 # Test-Case-and-Manual-Test-Portfolio
-This is my Software Quality Assurance Portofolio.
+Welcome to my Software Quality Assurance Portfolio!
+This repository contains a comprehensive collection of:
 Including :
+- Test cases
-- test cases
+- Manual test results
-- manual tests
-- bug reports
+- Bug reports

-- Connect with me via Email ananda.thalia1701@gmail.com or Linkedin https://www.linkedin.com/in/ananda-thalia/
+If you have any questions or would like to connect, please feel free to reach out to me via:
+Email: ananda.thalia1701@gmail.com
+LinkedIn: LinkedIn Profile